kuruk-mm/dclexplorer-updates/update-4.md

 ### General highlights:

 Last month we improved a lot the Experience of the Application.
-We implemented the UI needed for a good experience, and have all your needs there.
-And also we fixed a lot of bugs, we improved the performance and we polish the components.
+We implemented more UI needed for a good experience and also we fixed a lot of bugs, we improved the performance and we polish the components.

 ### Detailed Godot highlights: